open-cogsci/osdoc/README.md

 PAGE MARKUP
 ===========

-Pages are generated from the markdown (.md) files located in the content folder.

 YAML FRONT MATTER
 -----------------

 Each file starts with a [YAML front-matter header][yaml_front].

 	---
 	layout: osdoc
 	title: About OpenSesame
 	group: General
 	permalink: /about-opensesame/
 	level: 0
 	sortkey: 002.001
 	---

-- The layout is always 'osdoc'
+- The `layout` is always 'osdoc'
-- The title is the title as visible in the menu and the top of the page
+- The `title` is the title as visible in the menu and the top of the page
-- The group is used to cluster the menus.
+- The `group` is used to cluster the menus.
 'General' is the group for the pages that do not have any other pages.
-- The permalink determines the location of the page.
+- The `permalink` determines the location of the page.
 This should match the old http://osdoc.cogsci.nl.
 This link should also start and end with a slash (/)
-- The level indicates the level in the menu.
+- The `level` indicates the level in the menu.
 0 is top-level, 1 is sub-menu.
-- The sortkey indicates the order of the page in the menu.
+- The `sortkey` indicates the order of the page in the menu.
 The typical notation is toplevel-order.category-order.

 FOLDER STRUCTURE
 ----------------